 The portion of the Property designated as Multi-Family will consist of a maximum 348 multi-family attached dwelling units.
 These buildings will be a mixture of two (2) and three (3) stories.
 The two-story building shall be no more than 24 feet in height and the three-story building shall be no more than 36 feet in height.
 The Multi-Family buildings shall be no closer than 424 feet from the Eastern property line and 420 feet from the Northern property line.
 The multi-family dwelling units may be developed for either fee simple, condominium, or apartment rental form of ownership.
 Supplemental performance standards for these units shall be as set forth in Section 7.
 The LDC applicable to MFR-1 shall regulate development or performance standards not identified in this MPD Agreement-Development Agreement.

 The residential common area improvements will be maintained and managed under one or more property owner’s associations .
 If more than one property owner’s association is created on the Property, a Master Association will be created.
 The development plan for Palm Coast 145 is generally outlined below and depicted on the MPD Conceptual Master Plan which is attached as Exhibit "B" hereto (the "Master Plan").
 The Master Plan contains a level of detail satisfactory to permit the Subject Property to proceed directly to preliminary plat.
 Site Plans may be submitted simultaneously with preliminary plat(s) subject to review approval as provided for in the LDC.

+If the portion of the Property designated as Multi Family is developed for rental apartments then the following rules and restrictions shall apply:

+The development will incorporate Crime Prevention Through Environmental Design (CPTED) strategies.

+Members of local fire departments and officers of local law enforcement agencies shall receive a 20% discount off the rental rates for the apartments.

+There shall be on-site property management offices, which shall be open no less than six (6) days per week during normal business hours.

+Only entire apartment units shall be rented to tenants.
+No individual rooms in any apartment unit will be rented separately.

 (b) Commercial - The portion of the Property designated as Commercial on the Master Plan shall include up to 350,000 square feet of general commercial and shopping center development to include uses permitted (P) or uses only approved by special exception (S) as provided for in the LDC under the COM-2 designation.
 Special Exception shall be approved in accordance with Chapter 2 of the Land Development Code.
 A request for a Special Exception shall not be deemed an amendment to this Development Agreement or change in zoning.
 Uses noted with (L) are noted to have additional limitations from the Land Development Code specific to that use but not all limited uses are so indicated.
 The commercial area may be subject to its own property owner’s association and may not necessarily be subject to a proposed Master Association.
 Access to the residential areas of the Subject Property shall be provided via a common roadway traversing through the commercial area and shall be platted in connection with development of the residential areas.